 With the publication of the first Sustainability Report in 2015, Lavazza introduced its integrated CSR approach to all business areas, and in 2017, it officially signed up to observe the 17 Sustainable Development Goals set out by the United Nations’ Agenda 2030.

 At the same time, the Company continued its quest for innovation, collaborating with Argotec and the Italian Space Agency (Agenzia Spaziale Italiana, ASI) to develop the ISSpresso, a coffee machine designed for the International Space Station.
 On 3 May 2015, astronaut Samantha Cristoforetti became the first person in the history of mankind to drink an espresso in Space - a truly significant milestone in the history of the company.

 Towards the end of the decade, on the 12th of April 2018, the new Nuvola Lavazza headquarters was inaugurated: a physical manifestation of the Group’s global stature, capable of creating engagement on a national and global level at the same time.

 Today, the company remains a leader in Italy and is continuing to grow in overseas markets, which accounted for 70% of its revenues in 2020, in line with the figure for 2019.
 With over 4,000 collaborators across the world and nine manufacturing plants in six countries, the Group is active in all businesses and distribution channels.
 It exports its passion for coffee to over 140 countries, while maintaining the same values of the small coffee shop that opened over a century ago in the historic heart of Turin.

-In 2020, the Lavazza Group consolidated its environmental sustainability strategy with the launch of the “Roadmap to Zero”, which aims to neutralise the carbon footprint of the Group’s entire value chain by 2030 (scope 3).
+In 2020, the Lavazza Group consolidated its environmental sustainability strategy with the launch of the “Roadmap to Zero”, which aims to neutralise the carbon footprint of the Group’s entire value chain (scope 3).
 As early as 2020, this ambitious plan had already enabled the elimination of the impact of direct CO2 emissions generated by all company activities, like its manufacturing plants, offices, flagship stores and company vehicles (scope 1), as well as indirect emissions deriving from the generation of the electricity, heat and steam purchased and consumed (scope 2).